susannmwu/capstone-project/README.md

 Happy Trails has not yet been deployed, so here is how you can run the app locally on your machine.

+- Obtain an API Key from the National Park Service API and add to `secrets.sh`

 - Set up and activate a Python virtualenv and install all dependencies:

 - `pip install -r requirements.txt`